vuestorefront/storefront-next13-boilerplate/GUIDE.md

 **Run tests automatically on GitHub Action**

-Automatic LHCI tests on every PR is configured, you don’t even need to have the codebase released, the build is done automatically on GithubAction.
+In the default configuration, automatic LHCI tests will run on every PR. you don’t even need to have the codebase released, the build is done automatically during the Github Action.

 You can find workflow configuration at /.github/workflows/run-lhci-test.yml

-It can be configured to block merging of a Pull Request when the test results in error.
+You can configure your LHCI tests to block the merging of a Pull Request if the performance results fall below a certain threshold.

 #### More about performance
 Additional performance good practices and information can be found [HERE](https://docs.vuestorefront.io/v2/performance/intro.html).